lino-framework/welfare/docs/specs/ledger.rst

 The client of a transaction can be somebody else than the partner.

-The following models are :class:`lino_cosi.lib.ledger.mixins.ProjectRelated` (don't mix that up with :class:`lino.mixins.ProjectRelated`) and can point to a client:
+The following models are called "client related" (:class:`lino_cosi.lib.ledger.mixins.ProjectRelated` (don't mix that up with :class:`lino.mixins.ProjectRelated`), i.e. can point to a
+client:

 >>> from lino_cosi.lib.ledger.mixins import ProjectRelated
 >>> # from lino.mixins import ProjectRelated